Skip to content

 Getting this right matters.
 So let's be specific.

 The physical symptoms are real.
 Headaches.
 Stomach issues with no medical explanation.
 Tension that doesn't release.
 A chest tightness that arrives on Sunday and doesn't fully leave until Friday.
-Your body has been trying to tell you something for months.
+Your body has been trying to tell you something for months — the burnout physical symptoms article covers each of these specifically.

 And critically: on holiday, away from the desk, you feel like yourself again.
 Slowly, then more completely.
 The version of you that existed before all this is still in there.
 It just needs time and distance to surface.